Fiserv/developer-studio-support/docs/getting-started.md

 # Getting Started

-## Welcome to Developer Portal!
+## Welcome to ClientLineX!

-To onboard properly into the Fiserv Developer Portal as a tenant each product must support these APIs so that we can retrieve product specific API specifications and documentation.
+To onboard properly into the Fiserv ClientLineX as a tenant each product must support these APIs so that we can retrieve product specific API specifications and documentation.

 # Using Markdown in Documentation